Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Related work

 \section{Related work}

-~ Since OAuth is a widely used and security-critical multi-party protocol, many researchers have studied OAuth both at the protocol and implementation level for various platforms such as mobile~\cite{wang2015vulnerability}, web~\cite{oauth-yang, sun2012devil} and IoT~\cite{sciancalepore2017oauth,oauth-cirani}.
+~ Since OAuth is a widely used and security-critical multi-party protocol, many researchers have studied OAuth at the protocol and implementation level for various platforms such as mobile~\cite{wang2015vulnerability}, web~\cite{sun2012devil,cao2014protecting}, and IoT~\cite{sciancalepore2017oauth,oauth-cirani}.
 Yang et al.~\cite{oauth-yang} study the attacker models to perform the common OAuth attacks (e.g., impersonation attacks, CSRF attacks) in web applications.
-Chen et al.~\cite{chen2014oauth} present the first in-depth study on OAuth attack vectors caused by the implementation mistakes or misunderstanding by developers in mobile applications.
-However, this study is based on manual investigations; thus, it is not scalable and might miss vulnerabilities.
-In addition, this study focuses on analyzing mobile apps, and mostly identifying implementation issues of reply parties.
-In comparison, OAuthShield is the first automated and scalable tool to systematically check the OAuth service provides (servers) implementation vulnerabilities.
-In addition, OAuthShield defines new security properties and detects novel vulnerabilities in real-world implementations of OAuth service providers.
-Even if the security analysts can spend a large amount of manual efforts to check following the method in the above-mentioned paper~\cite{chen2014oauth}, they won't be able to check six of out ten properties we proposed (P3,4,5,6,7,10).
-This is because Chen et al.'s work focuses on analyzing mobile apps.
-Thus, their manual analysis techniques of the mobile apps cannot be used to check the logic flow between the relying party servers and service provider servers.
+Chen et al.~\cite{chen2014oauth} present the first in-depth study on OAuth attack vectors caused by the mistakes made by developers in client applications.
+However, manual analysis on client applications cannot be used to check logic flaws in \oauthserver.
+Although, the manual approach can be effective for checking particular flaws, it is not scalable and might miss vulnerabilities.
+In comparison, \toolname is the first automated and scalable tool to systematically check the logical flaws on \oauthserver implementation.
+In addition, \toolname defines new security properties and detects novel vulnerabilities in real-world \oauthserver.
 Emerson et al.~\cite{oauth-emerson} propose an OAuth-based central access management system to provide a secure authentication scheme for IoT devices.
-Calzavara et al.~\cite{calzavara2018wpse} study the browser-side (i.e., client-side) security for using OAuth 2.0 while considering the service providers as black-box.
+Calzavara et al.~\cite{calzavara2018wpse} study the browser-side (i.e., client-side) security for using OAuth while considering the \oauthserver as black-box.
 Veronese et al.~\cite{veronese2020bulwark} propose a network-traffic-based security monitoring system for different entities of OAuth.
-However, these studies are focused on the security implications on the client-side OAuth flow and depend on manual analysis by security experts such as monitoring the network traffic or inferring the protocol flows and cannot be applied or extended to detect missing or incorrect security checks on the server-side implementation.
+However, these studies are focused on the security implications with respect to the client-side flow and depend on manual analysis by security experts such as monitoring the network traffic or inferring the protocol flows and cannot be applied or extended to detect missing or incorrect security checks on the \oauthserver implementation.